 In a P&ID drawing is:

 A Coriolis flow meter is a special kind of Mass flow meter that works on Coriolis force.
-This is also called an Inertial flow meter as oscillation and phase shift occurs because of the inertial notion of fluid in the tube.
+This is also called an Inertial flow meter as oscillation and phase shift occur because of the inertial motion of fluid in the tube.
 Some of the bullet points of the Coriolis flow meter is:

 - Coriolis flow meter names after french mathematician Gaspard-Gustave de Coriolis who invented the Coriolis effect.